RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 Accounting for the relationship between **Decred's** hybrid PoW and PoS components, the Unforgeable Costliness of DCR may be calculated for any theoretical share of attacker tickets.

 To provide context and grounds for a rational attack scenario, the author has determined known points of DCR centralisation that could launch or supply a coordinated attack on the **Decred** network.
-This includes known large exchange wallets, the founder's pre-mine, operating stake-pools (holding 47.52% of tickets at time of writing) and the protocol treasury (which equally could be deployed in defense by stakeholders in the most extreme scenario).
+This includes known large exchange wallets, the founder's pre-mine, operating stake-pools (holding 47.52% of tickets at the time of writing) and the protocol treasury (which equally could be deployed in defense by stakeholders in the most extreme scenario).

-The analysis assumes that the entity purchases tickets at the current typical price of 140DCR and is entering a target pool of 40,960 tickets.
-No penalty is considered for the unavoidable ticket price increase resulting from an attackers ticket demand.
+The analysis assumes that the entity purchases tickets at the current typical price of 140 DCR and is entering a target pool of 40,960 tickets.
+No penalty is considered for the unavoidable ticket price increase resulting from an attacker's ticket demand.

 ![DCR centralisation vectors](images/image_10.png)

-The following representative cases have been used to calculate the cummulative Unforgeable Costliness of both **Bitcoin** and **Decred** through their history.
+The following representative cases have been used to calculate the cumulative Unforgeable Costliness of both **Bitcoin** and **Decred** through their history.
 Results are plotted against coin age (circ. supply / 21M) to normalise for the stage in the protocol lifespan.
 The market cap of Bitcoin and Decred at the time of writing are $141.2B and $188.0M for calculating the Unforgeable Costliness to Market Cap ratio (a metric of security to valuation).

 ![Analysis Cases Considered](images/image_08.png)
 ![Cummulative Unforgeable Costliness](images/image_09.png)

-It can quickly be ascertained that at a low but reasonable proportion of tickets held (<10%), the cummulative cost to forge DCR on a minority chain would be $16.6+ Billion, 11% higher than for Bitcoin across it's entire lifespan.
+It can quickly be ascertained that at a low but reasonable proportion of tickets held (<10%), the cumulative cost to forge DCR on a minority chain would be $16.6+ Billion, 11% higher than for Bitcoin across its entire lifespan.
 That minority Decred chain would also require consistent input of 115x of the current honest PoW hash-power which the author considers to be both unlikely and impractical.

 In the instance of a malicious cartel including all stake-pools and exchanges, the unforgeable costliness of DCR (50% ticket case) reduces to around $0.179 Billion, approximately equal to the Market Cap of the Decred protocol.
 This attack necessitates a cost equal in value to that of the target (Decred) whilst also needing an amount of hashpower equal to the honest miners (a 51% attack).

 Bitcoin at an equivalent age of 50% coins mined boasted an unforgeable costliness of $38Million (30% of its Market Cap) is currently valued at $141 Billion, approximately 10x it's unforgeable costliness.
-This indicates a monetary premium gained over time and will be a valuable metric to observe for Decred as it continues it's growth.
+This indicates a monetary premium gained over time and will be a valuable metric to observe for Decred as it continues its growth.

 On the basis of this analysis, it can be argued that the Unforgeable Costliness for DCR is greater than the unit Unforgeable Costliness of BTC production for any attack with less than 10% of the ticket pool.
 At a rational, albeit extreme attack vector with 30% to 50% of the tickets, Decred has an unforgeable costliness of 5.0% and 1.2% of Bitcoin's.
 This is a remarkable feat for a protocol 750x smaller in market valuation that Bitcoin (0.12% in size).

 # Finality of Bitcoin and Decred

 The second analysis considers the real-time cost to attack each protocol on a daily basis to establish a relative settlement finality of transactions.
-Whilst the cummulative protocol cost is a valuable metric for scarcity and long term security, the consistency and magnitude of network security day-to-day is of the utmost importance for a functional sound money protocol.
+Whilst the cumulative protocol cost is a valuable metric for scarcity and long term security, the consistency and magnitude of network security day-to-day is of the utmost importance for a functional sound money protocol.

 ![Analysis Cases](images/image_12.png)
 ![Daily Cost to attack](images/image_11.png)